 Dragonplate materials were extensively tested at Cornell University through a grant from NYSTAR.
 Figure 4 shows a piece of Dragonplate undergoing a 3-point bending test.
 In addition to bending, the Cornell laboratory performed tensile, shear, and fracture testing of Dragonplate.

-Please Note: For matte finish carbon fiber sheets allow 3-5 days before product ships.
+Please Note: For matte-finish carbon fiber sheets allow 3-5 days before the product ships.

 |12" x 12"||1/16"||Birch Plywood||$62.42|

 |06" x 06"||1/32"||Birch Plywood||$18.42|